dojo/framework/docs/en/testing/supplemental.md

 # Test Renderer

 Dojo provides a simple and type safe test renderer for shallowly asserting the expected output and behavior from a widget.
-The test renderer's API has been designed to encourage unit testing best practices from the outset to ensure high confidence in you Dojo application.
+The test renderer's API has been designed to encourage unit testing best practices from the outset to ensure high confidence in your Dojo application.

 Working with [assertions](/learn/testing/test-renderer#assertion) and the test renderer is done using [wrapped test nodes](/learn/testing/test-renderer#wrapped-test-nodes) that are defined in the assertion structure, ensuring type safety throughout the testing life-cycle.